 Paragraph 1 stipulates that the Treaty enters into force 30 days after exchange of instruments of ratification.
 The Treaty remains in force for a period of 10 years and continues in force thereafter unless terminated by either Party as provided in paragraph 2.
 Paragraph 2 permits a Party to terminate the Treaty at the end of the initial 10 year period, or at any later time, by giving 1 year's written notice to the other Party.
-Paragraph 1 also provides that the Treaty applies to covered investment existing at the time of entry into force as well as to those established or acquired thereafter.
-The Protocol to the Treaty, at paragraph 2, confirms the Parties' understanding that the provisions of the Treaty do not bind either Party in relation to any act of fact that took place or any situation that ceased to exist before entry into force of the Treaty.
-This provision thus explicitly states the standard under customary international law that applies in the absence of the Parties' express intent to apply the treaty retroactively.
+Paragraph 1 also provides that the Treaty applies to covered investments existing at the time of entry into force as well as to those established or acquired thereafter.
+The Treaty does not state an intention by the Parties to apply the Treaty's provisions retroactively.
+Thus, under customary international law, the Treaty does not apply to disputes with respect to acts or facts which took place before the Treaty came into force or to any situation which ceased to exist before the date of entry into force of the Treaty.

-Paragraphh 3 provides that, if the Treaty is terminated, all investments that qualified as covered investments on the date of termination (i.e., 1 year after the date of written notice of termination) continue to be protected under the Treaty for 10 years from that date as long as these investments qualify as covered investments.
+Paragraph 3 provides that, if the Treaty is terminated, all investments that qualified as covered investments on the date of termination (i.e., 1 year after the date of written notice of termination) continue to be protected under the Treaty for 10 years from that date as long as these investment qualify as covered investments.
 A Party's obligations with respect to the establishment and acquisition of investments would lapse immediately upon the date of termination of the Treaty.

-Paragraph 4 stipulates that the Annex and Protocol shall form an integral part of the Treaty.
+Paragraph 4 stipulates that Annex and Protocol shall form an integral part of the Treaty.